-There was no change to the composition of the Audit Committee during the year, and includes the Company Chairman as a member.
-In accordance with the 2019 AIC code, this is considered appropriate given Mr RDC Henderson's background with the Company and his financial experience.
+Company Secretary 19 December 2022 The membership of the Audit Committee changed during the year, following the retirement of Mr RDC Henderson as Chairman and Non-Executive Director at the AGM on 19 January 2022.
+No new appointments to the Audit Committee were made during the year.
+The Audit Committee includes Mr CD Getley, the Company Chairman, as a member.
+In accordance with the 2019 AIC code, this is considered appropriate given Mr CD Getley's background with the Company and his financial experience.
 Additionally, it is considered that the Audit Committee Chairman, Mr AMJ Little, who is a Chartered Accountant, has appropriate recent financial experience to continue in the role.
 The Board recognises the requirement for the Audit Committee as a whole to have competence relevant to the sector in which the Company operates.
 The Directors have a combination of financial, investment and business experience, specifically with respect to the investment trust sector.